 - 2 cups roughly chopped Tomatoes Approx. 5 tomatoes

-- 1 cup roughly chopped Onions (I refer red for Indian dishes)
+- 1 cup roughly chopped Onions (I prefer red or purple for Indian dishes)

 - 1 tsp of roasted spice blend

-Roast for a few minutes in a dry pan.
-Grind in a spice grinder (or a coffee grinder but you can't use it for coffee again - the aroma will remain).
+- Roast for a few minutes in a dry, hot pan.
+Grind in a spice grinder (or a coffee grinder but you can't use it for coffee again - the aroma will remain forever).

-Add everything in a pan with a lid with a tiny space for steam to escape.
-I have a saucepan with a lid with a hole.
-If you don't prop the lid up with a wooden spoon.
+- Add everything in a pan with a lid with a tiny space for steam to escape.
+I have a saucepan with a lid that has a hole to allow the steam to escape.
+You could also prop the lid up with a wooden spoon.

-Cook on medium heat for 30 mins while you get the turkey ready.
+- Cook on medium heat for 30 mins while you do other things in the kitchen.

-Blend with an immersion blender to a velvety smooth texture.
+- Blend with an immersion blender to a very fine velvety smooth texture.
+If the texture isn't smooth, strain the sauce first before using it.

-While the Makhani sauce is bubbling away on the stove, get a pan ready with a tsp of coconut oil.
+- While the Makhani sauce is bubbling away on the stove, get a pan hot with a tsp of ghee.

-Add a cup of Makhani gravy.
-Simmer for a few minutes.
+- Add cup of coconut milk to the gravy.
+Simmer for 5 minutes.

-Rub the teaspoon of fenugreek leaves on your palm and add in the curry.
+- Rub the fenugreek leaves on your palm and add in the curry.